Asynchronous Exclusive Selection: Introduction

-We develop a wait-free $k$-renaming algorithm operating in $\cO(k)$ time, with $M=2k-1$ and with $r=\cO(k^2)$ auxiliary registers.
-The time complexity of this algorithm is asymptotically optimal, by the lower bound we show and the fact that the algorithm works for arbitrary~$N$.
-The value $M=2k-1$ is known to be best possible size of a range of names~\cite{AttiyaR02,HerlihyS99} for shared read-write registers.
-Ours is the first algorithm known that has simultaneously the following two properties: the time complexity is $\cO(k)$ and $M=\cO(k)$.
-Among the previously known algorithms that run in time $\cO(k)$, the value $M=k(k+1)/2$ was smallest known; it is achieved by an algorithm of Moir and Anderson~\cite{MoirA95}.
-The fastest algorithm known before among those having $M=\cO(k)$ was given by Attiya and Fouren~\cite{AttiyaF01}, it operates in $\cO(k\log k)$ time.
-The fastest algorithm known prior to this work and with $M=2k-1$ as the bound on new names runs in time $\cO(k^2)$, it was given by Afek and Merritt~\cite{AfekM99}.
+We develop a wait-free $k$-renaming algorithm operating in $\cO(k)$ local steps, with a bound on new names $M=2k-1$ and with $r=\cO(k^2)$ auxiliary registers.
+The time complexity of this algorithm is asymptotically optimal, which follows from the lower bound we show and the property that the algorithm works for arbitrary~$N$.
+This is the first algorithm known that has simultaneously two properties: the local step complexity is $\cO(k)$ and also the range of new names is~$M=\cO(k)$.
+Among the previously known algorithms that run in time $\cO(k)$, the value $M=\frac{k(k+1)}{2}$ was smallest known; it is achieved by an algorithm of Moir and Anderson~\cite{MoirA95}.
+The fastest algorithm known before, among those having $M=\cO(k)$, operates in $\cO(k\log k)$ time, it was given by Attiya and Fouren~\cite{AttiyaF01}.
+The value $M=2k-1$ is known to be the best possible size of a range of names for infinitely many values of~$k$, as showed by Herlihy and Shavit~\cite{HerlihyS99}.
+The fastest algorithm known prior to this work with $M=2k-1$ as a bound on the range of new names runs in time $\cO(k^2)$, it was given by Afek and Merritt~\cite{AfekM99}.